KenyiCode/coinbaseAPI/README.md

 First, create API keys through the Coinbase account settings.
 The API key, secret key, and passphrase will go in the config.py file in the app directory.

+DO NOT PUSH CONFIG FILE TO GITHUB.
+Add to the .gitignore file.